 Looking for Gore, The Joke’s On You

-Perhaps April Fool’s Day’s most suprising twist, however, is its lack of gore.
+Perhaps April Fool’s Day’s most surprising twist, however, is its lack of gore.
 Following the box office success of Friday the 13th, the Motion Picture Association of America (MPAA) slashed away at the slasher movies released in the ensuing years.
 Nearly as much film was left on the cutting room floor as body parts for much of the early and mid-1980s.
 But there wouldn’t have been much for censors to cut in April Fool’s Day.
 Aside from quick flashes of some bodily injuries, the death scenes largely occur off-screen.
 In fact, Walton keeps most of the focus on suspense, which is consistent with his previous slasher effort, When a Stranger Calls.
 However, diehard slasher fans may ultimately be disappointed with April Fool’s Day.

 Its lack of gore and more traditional jump scares keep this movie from hitting the same heights as other slasher films.
 Nonetheless, Walton crafts a fun, light thriller with a better-than-average cast that capably delivers the goods.
 While there are no ‘stars’ in the movie, 80’s film fans will recognize several familiar faces including Deborah Foreman (Valley Girl, Real Genius), Thomas “Biff Tannen” Wilson (Back to the Future), and Deborah Goodrich (Just One of the Guys).
 As the movie’s ‘Final Girl’, Amy Steel carries the more traditional horror beats of the movie’s last third.
 In her return to the slasher genre, Steel again demonstrates why she is one of the all-time best ‘Final Girls’

-A Cut Above Most of the Rest
+April Fool’s Day a Late 80s Slasher That’s a Cut Above Most of the Rest

 April Fool’s Day and its lack of gore and inventive kills may understandably deter many slasher fans.
 However, its methodical pace, above-average acting, and clever twist make it one of the better slasher entries from the 1980’s.
 Over thirty years after its release it’s much easier to appreciate the film’s clever conclusion particularly when you consider the films it preceded.
 It’s never easy breaking new ground, but there’s much to like about April Fool’s Day.